The main sources of real estate law in Poland include:

 In the case of a limited liability company, the costs for conducting business activity are lower than those for a joint-stock partnership.
 There is no obligation to draw up minutes in the form of a notarial act (unless the articles of association are amended).
 The main costs are accounting and the rental of a registered office.

-The differences between the two types of lease agreementsare fairly insignificant.
 The division is specific to the Polish legal system and has no foreign law equivalent.
-For editorial purposes only, the authors will further refer to najem as a “lease agreement” and dzierżawa as a “tenancy agreement.”
+For editorial purposes only, the authors will further refer to najem as a “lease agreement” and dzierżawa as a “tenancy agreement”.

-Typical commercial leases are in the form of lease agreements (najem).
-Tenancy agreements are mainly used in relation to the use of agricultural land, or the operation of enterprises.
+Typical commercial leases are in the form of lease agreements.
+Tenancy agreements are mainly used in relation to the use of agricultural land or the operation of enterprises.
 Lease agreements are governed under Articles 659–692 of the Polish Civil Code.
 The statutory provisions concerning the lease apply respectively to the tenancy.

 The provisions of Polish law relating to lease agreements do not use the term “commercial lease” as such.
 The only statutory regulation explicitly relating to commercial lease relations is concerned with the maximum period of time of a lease concluded between entrepreneurs.
-In general, according to the Polish Civil Code, an entrepreneur is a person or entity who carries out economic or professional activities on their own behalf.
-As a result, the only criteria that can possibly enable one to qualify a lease agreement as a commercial lease is based on the character of the parties of the agreement, irrespective of the purpose of the leased premises.
+As a result, the only criterion that can possibly enable one to qualify a lease agreement as a commercial lease is based on the character of the parties of the agreement, irrespective of the purpose of the leased premises.

 The parties of a lease are entitled to freely negotiate and agree upon the amount and currency of the rent.
-It is very common that the rent of a commercial lease is expressed in euros but very often payments are made in zloty calculated according to an agreed exchange rate; eg, the average exchange rate of the National Bank of Poland as of the date of the issuance of the invoice.
+It is very common that the rent of a commercial lease is expressed in euros but payments are made in zloty calculated according to the average exchange rate of the National Bank of Poland as of the date of issuance of the invoice.

 In general, the parties are also entitled to freely agree upon the terms and conditions of the lease agreement.
 There are, however, certain limitations.

-Concerning the duration of the lease agreement, a lease agreement can be concluded for a definite or indefinite period of time.
+Concerning the duration of the lease agreement, a lease agreement can be concluded for a definite or indefinite period.

 A lease concluded for a period longer than ten years, when at least one of the parties is a non-entrepreneur, is deemed, after the lapse of this period, to have been concluded for an indefinite time.
 A lease concluded between entrepreneurs for a period longer than 30 years is deemed, after the lapse of this period, to have been concluded for an indefinite time.

-Under Polish law, a landlord is obliged to hand over the premises in a condition appropriate for the purpose for which it was leased and maintain it in this state throughout the entire period of the lease.
+Under Polish law, a landlord is obliged to hand over the premises in a condition appropriate for the purpose for which it was leased and maintain it in this state throughout the lease.
 This is why the landlord remains responsible for any structural or major repairs, whereas the tenant carries out repairs and internal decoration connected with the ordinary use of the premises.

 The parties can agree on an indexation of the rent.
-There are no statutory provisions concerning indexation and the parties are free to choose whichever index they prefer for this purpose.
 The parties usually adjust the index to the currency in which the rent was established; for example, if the rent is expressed in euros, the most commonly chosen index would be the Consumer Price Index (CPI).
-In the case of the rent being expressed in zloty, the chosen index would be that of the price of goods and consumer prices as published by the Polish Central Statistical Office (GUS) (Główny Urząd Statystyczny).
+In the case of the rent being expressed in zloty, the chosen index would be that of the price of goods and consumer prices as published by the Polish Central Statistical Office (Główny Urząd Statystyczny, or GUS).

 Rents and leases constitute services within the meaning of the VAT Act.
 Generally, rental payments are subject to VAT of 23%.
 Renting residential buildings for housing purposes only is subject to VAT exemption.